Vaesea/SPConcept/README.md

 Currently, everything in the assets folder is from SuperTux except the music.

 The SuperTux things will be replaced!
-I think it's just the logo.

 ## How To Compile
 These are the versions of the things I use.
 You may be able to install later or earlier versions of these, however, I wouldn't recommend it